 PEC: Once you make a $40 million investment in a platform like Bigcommerce, what do you do then?
 How closely are you involved?

 Case: We do get involved in the company because, as I said, it’s partly about the investment capital, but partly what we try to do is work with the company, roll up our sleeves and try to be helpful.
-In this case, I personally joined the board of Bigcommerce and have been involved in thinking about its partnership strategy, the role partners played.
-It was important before; it’s even more important now because we really are trying to establish a tapestry of alliances around Bigcommerce.
-That’s really where we think we can focus the most of our efforts.
+In this case, I joined the board of Bigcommerce and have been involved in thinking about its partnership strategy, the role partners played.
+It was important before; it’s even more important now because we are trying to establish a tapestry of alliances around Bigcommerce.
+That’s really where we think we can focus most of our efforts.

 Case: I’m bullish on the role that these smaller players can play.
 I certainly recognize that there are some dominant players like Amazon and Walmart.
 I think they’ll continue to have an important role.
 But we’re starting to see consumer preference for a wide variety of merchants, not just a few.